BerkeleyLearnVerify/Scenic/docs/tutorials/dynamics.rst

 :keyword:`terminate when` statement; for example, we could decide to end a scenario as soon as the ego car travels at least a certain distance::

-    start = Point on road
+    start = new Point on road
-    ego = Car at start
+    ego = new Car at start
     terminate when (distance to start) >= 50

 Additionally, the :keyword:`terminate` statement can be used inside behaviors and monitors: if